Medicinal Cannabis in Europe

 Side effects of medical cannabis

-There are many reports stating the beneficial nature of CBD oils.
+There is a growing body of research into the beneficial nature of CBD oils.
 Although this cannabinoid is the main ingredient in medical cannabis, THC can also be present.
-Therefore, the risk of using THC containing cannabis is not known.
+This therefore means the risk of using THC containing cannabis is not known.
 Cannabis products containing only CBD, such as Epidiolex, are not known to cause any serious side effects aside from a dry mouth.
-However, THC presents a few risks:
+However, THC can cause some unwanted side effects:

 There is evidence to suggest that regular cannabis consumption that contains high levels of THC, can lead to psychotic illnesses such as schizophrenia.
 In addition, patients with pre-existing schizophrenia can also suffer from paranoia and delusions.